oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 ### Threat Analysis

-This section revisits the payloads and consequences from {{threats}}, and discusses potential additional defenses.
+This section revisits the attack scenarios and consequences from {{threats}}, and discusses potential additional defenses.

-#### Attack Payloads and Consequences
+#### Attack Scenarios and Consequences

-If the attacker has the ability to execute malicious JavaScript code in the application's execution context, the following payloads become relevant attack scenarios:
+If the attacker has the ability to execute malicious JavaScript code in the application's execution context, the following attack scenarios become relevant:

-* Single-Execution Token Theft (See {{payload-single-theft}})
+* Single-Execution Token Theft ({{scenario-single-theft}})
-* Persistent Token Theft (See {{payload-persistent-theft}})
+* Persistent Token Theft ({{scenario-persistent-theft}})
-* Acquisition and Extraction of New Tokens (See {{payload-new-flow}})
+* Acquisition and Extraction of New Tokens ({{scenario-new-flow}})
-* Proxying Requests via the User's Browser (See {{payload-proxy}})
+* Proxying Requests via the User's Browser ({{scenario-proxy}})

-The most dangerous payload is the acquisition and extraction of new tokens.
+The most dangerous attack scenario is the acquisition and extraction of new tokens.
 In this attack scenario, the attacker only interacts with the authorization server, which makes the actual implementation details of the OAuth functionality in the JavaScript client irrelevant.
 Even if the legitimate client application finds a perfectly secure token storage mechanism, the attacker will still be able to obtain tokens from the authorization server.

 Note that these attack scenarios result in the following consequences: